 If you’re dealing with chronic pain due to ankle arthritis, loose cartilage, ankle instability, or some other ankle issue, ankle arthroscopy can be the ideal solution for both diagnosis and treatment.
-Your expert podiatrist at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, can perform this minimally invasive outpatient procedure to help you regain full strength and function in your ankle.
+Your expert podiatrist at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Lakewood and Garfield Heights, Ohio, can perform this minimally invasive outpatient procedure to help you regain full strength and function in your ankle.
 Book your appointment online or by phone today.

 Ankle Arthroscopy Q & A

 Ankle arthroscopy is a surgical procedure in which your podiatrist looks inside your joints to determine the source of your ankle pain.
 Additionally, ankle arthroscopy can be a treatment for a variety of ankle instability and pain problems, including:

 - Synovitis – inflammation within the membrane lining your ankle joints

 - Osteochondral lesion – a small fracture of the cartilage atop the talus bone in your ankle

 - Arthrofibrosis – scar-tissue buildup around ankle joints